 These are also portable and kids love them, but they do contain a fair amount of sugars from the dates, so they should be paired with a hardboiled egg or some other protein.
 These are simple to make, and with only a few natural ingredients, they beat the heck out of Pop Tarts!

 Oven Omelet (Aka Leftover Omelet)

-When cooking for a while family, this is an easy way to help everyone get quality proteins and sneak in some veggies.
-Cook veggies and meats of choice (we love spinach, onions, ham, etc) in a large oven-safe pan until pretty soft.
+When cooking for a whole family, this is an easy way to help everyone get quality proteins and sneak in some veggies.
+Cook veggies and meats of choice (we love spinach, onions, ham, etc.) in a large oven-safe pan until pretty soft.
 Add a dozen eggs or so, scramble in with a fork and stick in the oven to finish cooking.
-When its done, this slices like a pie and can be eaten on the go.
+When it’s done, thin slices like a pie and can be eaten on the go.

 These are a big hit at our house, and while they take longer to prepare, they can be made ahead and frozen to reheat.
 They contain more protein than some of the “eggs” you get in fast food breakfasts, and also have healthy fats and filling fiber to keep kids (and adults) going until lunch.
 They also only have a few ingredients and taste great!
 Use strawberries and whipped unsweetened heavy cream or pure maple syrup for toppings (if you need one!).